Joystream/founding-members/CONTRIBUTIONS.md

 Regular Contributions [indicative score: variable!]:
 - Bounties
   - The completion of official bounties can be included in your regular Founding Member summary and these will usually result in points being awarded.
+The number of leaderboard points will be proportional to the reward value of the bounty.
 - KPIs
   - If you can provide evidence that you played a significant role in the Council achieving a specific KPI, you can also include this in your regular summary.
 - Roles